MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/share-traces.md

 To export a performance recording from the **Performance** tool:

-1. Go to the website you want to record the performance of.

 1. Open the **Performance** tool.

-1. Press **Record**, execute the scenario you want to investigate the performance of by interacting with the webpage, and then press **Stop**.
+1. Click **Record** and run the scenario you want to investigate the performance of by interacting with the webpage, and then click **Stop**.

 1. When the performance profile appears, click **Save profile** (![Save profile button](../media/export-icon.png)):